Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Conclusion

 \section{Conclusion}

-In this work, we present an investigation of mLLMs' ability to reason with cultural common ground.
-We use proverbs and sayings from different languages and cultures as an investigative tool.
-Specifically, we study a variety of mLLMs on their ability to memorize proverbs, reason with proverbs and sayings in a situational setting, and understand cross-cultural communications with proverbs.
+In this work, we use proverbs and sayings from different languages as an investigative tool to assess the ability of mLLMs to reason with cultural common ground.
+Specifically, we study various mLLMs to evaluate their ability to memorize proverbs, reason with proverbs and sayings in different situational contexts and understand cross-cultural communications using proverbs.

-To aid the investigation, we created a multicultural proverbs and sayings dataset \dataname{}.
-Our analysis shows that many models possess knowledge of proverbs and sayings, however, knowing proverbs does not mean the model is able to reason with proverbs in contextual settings.
-Indeed, we found that some models did show culturally-diverse reasoning ability, it is only to a very limited degree.
-We also found that the ability to reason in zero-shot emerges with model scale, but the ability to understand a `negative' question is inverse with the model scale.
-The disparities in culturally-diverse reasoning ability between languages grows with the model size, which raises concerns in terms of multilingual availability and points to the need for more robust mLLMs.
+To aid the investigation, we developed a multicultural proverbs and sayings dataset \dataname{}.
+Our analysis shows that many models possess knowledge of proverbs and sayings, however, recognizing proverbs does not mean the model is able to reason with proverbs in contextual settings.
+Indeed, we found that mT0 shows some culturally-diverse reasoning ability, but only to a very limited extent.
+We also found that the ability to reason in a zero-shot manner emerges with model scale, but the ability to understand a `negative' question inversely correlates with the model scale.
+The disparities in culturally-diverse reasoning ability between languages grow with the model size, which raises concerns in terms of multilingual availability and points to the need for more robust mLLMs.
 Finally, we defined and observed several culture gaps in cross-lingual communications.
-We hope to explore different aspects of cultural common ground in the future.
+We hope to explore different aspects of cultural common ground in the future and to inspire novel work that facilitates inclusive cross-cultural understanding and communication with mLLMs.